subversive-eu/hugo-subversive/content/posts/installation.md

 ### Youtube

-There is a shortcode for youtube video without cookie, and privacy (Only European) cf [all privacy settings -hugo](https://gohugo.io/about/hugo-and-gdpr/#all-privacy-settings).
+There is a shortcode for youtube video without cookie, and privacy (Only European) cf [hugo-privacy-settings](https://gohugo.io/about/hugo-and-gdpr/#all-privacy-settings).

 For css /your-theme/layouts/shortcodes/youtube.html